Family home for an elderly and/or disabled person (family caregiver)

 - Size and quality of the rooms made available to the person accommodated

-- Average rental price in the surrounding area
+- Average rental prices in the surrounding area

 The amount of the allowance is negotiated between the person accommodated and the family host.